Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-Dtm6xIj-wM4,3077.540411,3122.625483.md

 # [February 6th, 2019 Livestream](../2019-02-06.md)
 ## Q&A: What is Hannah's favourite place on the map?
 https://youtube.com/embed/Dtm6xIj-wM4?autoplay=1&start=3077&end=3123
-This question was possibly duplicated with a more recent answer: [August 3rd, 2021 Livestream Q&A: What's Hannah's personal favourite Biome?](./yt-vyG5w8eQfQM.md) [https://www.youtube.com/watch?v=vyG5w8eQfQM](https://www.youtube.com/watch?v=vyG5w8eQfQM)
+This question was possibly duplicated with a more recent answer: [May 10th, 2022 Livestream Q&A: What is Hannah's favourite Biome?](./yt-bu3SnSQ14Ms.md) [https://www.youtube.com/watch?v=bu3SnSQ14Ms](https://www.youtube.com/watch?v=bu3SnSQ14Ms)

 ### Topics